5/16/2024

 Erik

-No, it will not be zero to one at the end of Q2.
-It is a, I would say a sliding scale, so to say.
-We definitely, we started already in Q4, even early Q4, but then it was more of a planning mode and started implementation end of Q4 and through Q1.
+No, it will not be 0 to 1 at the end of Q2.
+It is, I would say, a sliding scale, so to say.
+We started already in Q4, even early Q4, but then it was more of a planning mode and started implementation end of Q4 and through Q1.
 But we hint to the fact in the report, we say that this is a lot of work and it's taking a lot of time.
 So it's negotiations with stakeholders and careful planning of the changes we make.
-We want here to make the organization more efficient, but of course we want to continue to make the aftermarket growth after more of that.
+We want here to make the organization more efficient.
+But of course, we want to continue to make the aftermarket growth after more of that.
 So we want to be very careful about not taking out anything that can hurt our productivity in any way.
 And again, that takes time.
-So short answer to your question, we expect the run rate to be reached at the end of Q2 for the number that we mentioned in the report, but it is a gradual, how do we say, walk to get there.
+So short answer to your question, we expect the run rate to be reached at the end of Q2 for the number that we mentioned in the report.
+But it is a gradual, how do we say, walk to get there.

 speaker